JCSDA/jedi-docs/docs/FAQ/FAQ.rst

 This is often accompanied by failure of the python tests in ``ioda``.
 A likely cause of this is the use of ``anaconda`` or ``miniconda3`` for python package management.

-Conda installs its own packages like ``hdf5``, ``NetCDF``, and ``openssl`` that can conflict with libraries installed via the `jedi-stack <https://github.com/jcsda/jedi-stack.git>`_.
+Conda installs its own packages like ``hdf5``, ``NetCDF``, and ``openssl`` that can conflict with libraries installed via the `spack-stack <https://github.com/noaa-emc/spack-stack.git>`_.
 This applies in particular to the `IODA Python API <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/develop/learning/tutorials/level3/ioda-python-api.html>`_, which is now enabled by default in ``ioda``.

 These conflicts are not easily addressed since the dependencies are built into ``conda`` through `rpaths <https://en.wikipedia.org/wiki/Rpath>`_.
-At this time we recommend that you avoid using conda if possible when building and running JEDI applications.
-If you still wish to use conda for other stages of your workflow such as diagnostics, we recommend that you configure your conda virtual environment so it can be readily activated and deactivated as needed.
+At this time we recommend that you avoid using conda if possible when building and running JEDI applications, and use alternative methods described in the `spack-stack documentation <https://spack-stack.readthedocs.io/en/spack-stack-1.0.1/MaintainersSection.html#testing-adding-packages-outside-of-spack>`_ instead.

-We are working on unifying the JEDI python dependencies in a portable distribution strategy but this has not yet been implemented.

 Git LFS Smudge error when running ``ecbuild``
 ---------------------------------------------